What Does Supervised Learning Mean in Machine Learning?

 Data collection and preprocessing

-1. Data sources: Data can be collected from various sources, such as databases, APIs, or sensors.
+1. Data sources: Collect data from various sources, such as databases, APIs, or sensors.

-2. Data cleaning: The data needs to be cleaned to remove any errors, missing values, or outliers.
+2. Data cleaning: Clean the data to remove errors, missing values, or outliers.

-3. Data transformation: The data needs to be transformed to make it suitable for the machine learning algorithm.
+3. Data transformation: Transform the data to make it suitable for the machine learning algorithm.
 For example, converting categorical data to numerical data or normalizing the data to a specific range.

 Model training

-1. Splitting the data: The data is split into two parts: training data and testing data.
+1. Splitting the data: Split the data into training and testing sets.

 2. Choosing an algorithm: The algorithm used for training the model depends on the problem at hand and the type of data.

-4. Training the model: The algorithm is used to train the model on the training data.
+4. Training the model: Use the algorithm to train the model on the training data.

 Model evaluation

-Once the model is trained, it needs to be evaluated on the testing data to see how well it generalizes to new data.
+Once trained, evaluate the model on the testing data to assess its generalization to new data.

-1. Testing the model: The model is tested on the testing data to see how well it performs.
+1. Testing the model: Test the model on the testing data to evaluate its performance.

-2. Measuring accuracy: The accuracy of the model is measured by comparing the predicted output with the actual output.
+2. Measuring accuracy: Measure the model’s accuracy by comparing predicted output with actual output.

 Advantages and Disadvantages of Supervised Learning